 To check the permissions, do the following:

-- Navigate to the taskbar and click on Start.
+- Navigate to the taskbar and click on the search box.

-- Type Normal.dotm in the search box and click on Search.
+- Choose Documents at the top search category.
+Type Normal.dotm in the search box then hit enter.

 - Choose Normal.dotm from the search results and right-click on it.